biocore/biom-format/doc/documentation/change_sparse_backend.rst

 Sparse matrix backends
 ======================

 As the BIOM project evolves, so do the underlying data structures, leading to potential runtime trade offs between implementations.
-Currently, there are three distinct sparse matrix backends to BIOM: the ``CSMat`` (default as of BIOM v1.1), the ``SparseMat`` and the ``SparseDict``.
-Specific differences are discussed below.
+Currently, ``CSMat`` is the only sparse matrix backend supported in BIOM.

 How to check what sparse backend is in use
 ==========================================